 He has performed with such orchestras as Tokyo Symphony, Sydney Symphony, Warsaw Philharmonic, Czech National Symphony, Russian State Symphony, Yomiuri Nippon Symphony, RTE National Symphony of Ireland and many others.

 His list of awards include being youngest finalist of the XVI International Chopin Competition in Warsaw (2010), 1st prize at the Dublin International Competition 2012 and 2nd prize at the Sydney International Competition 2012 where he also got five special prizes.

 In 2011 Accord released Khozyainov first CD (worldwide distributed by Naxos) with works by Chopin and Liszt.
-In 2012 he recorded a new Chopin CD for Chopin Institute in Warsaw and a new CD for JVC Victor in Japan (Beethoven, Schubert, Chopin, Liszt) which in January 2014 issued a new CD with Ravel Pavane pour une infante défunte and Gaspard de la nuit, Chopin Barcarolle and Berceuse and Liszt Sonata in b minor.
+In 2012 he recorded a Chopin CD for Chopin Institute in Warsaw and a CD for JVC Victor in Japan (Beethoven, Schubert, Chopin, Liszt) which in January 2014 issued a new CD with Ravel Pavane pour une infante défunte and Gaspard de la nuit, Chopin Barcarolle and Berceuse and Liszt Sonata in b minor.